osilander/203.311/Week4/Week4.md

 # Note that the fastq.gz file name below is not correct.
 seqkit watch --bins 15 choose_one_fastq_file_to_plot.fastq.gz
 ```
 Use this `seqkit watch` command for all of your sequencing files.
-You can also try the `--log` option if you want
+You can also try the `--log` option if you want (what does this option do?).

 #### QUESTION
 How do the sequencing files differ in the *distributions* of read lengths?